nspcc-dev/neofs-node/README.md

  * [Extended headers](docs/cli-xheaders.md)
  * [Exit codes](docs/cli-exit-codes.md)

+See [docs/cli-commands](docs/cli-commands) for information about all cli commands.

 `neofs-adm` is a network setup and management utility usually used by the network administrators.
 Refer to [docs/cli-adm.md](docs/cli-adm.md) for mode information about it.